marcoalopez/marcoalopez.github.io/Resume.md

 ### In review or available as a pre-print

 **Lopez-Sanchez MA**, Tommasi A, Ben Ismail W, Barou F. Dynamic recrystallization by subgrain rotation in olivine revealed by high-spatial resolution electron backscatter diffraction.
-Submitted in 01/2021. _In review_.
+Submitted in 01/2021.
+[Grab the preprint here](https://eartharxiv.org/repository/view/1973/)

 Ben Ismail W, Tommasi A, **Lopez-Sanchez MA**, Barou F, Rutter EH.
 Deformation of upper mantle rocks with contrasting initial fabrics in axial extension.
-Submitted in 01/2021. _In review_.
+Submitted in 01/2021.
+[Grab the preprint here](http://arxiv.org/abs/2101.03362)

 Wang X, Zhang J, Tommasi A, **Lopez-Sanchez MA**, Liu W, Barou F. Experimental evidence for a weak amphibole-rich deep crust in orogens.
 Submitted in 11/2020. _In review_.